tbrowder/Raku-Modules/README.md

 DESCRIPTION
 ===========

-**RakudoPkg** is a Raku module with programs for the root user to bootstrap the 'rakudo-pkg' installation by use of a system 'rakudo' package installation.
-After successful bootstrapping, the system's 'rakudo' package should be deleted to avoid conflicts.
+**RakudoPkg** is a Raku module with programs for the root user to bootstrap the `rakudo-pkg` installation by use of a system `rakudo` package installation.
+After successful bootstrapping, the system's `rakudo` package should be deleted to avoid conflicts.

 Note this package is designed for the purpose of setting up and standardizing multi-user Linux hosts for classrooms or computer laboratories.